foursides/foursides.github.io/_posts/2011-03-24-the-art-of-non-conformity-by-chris-guillebeau.md

-# The Art of Non-Conformity by Chris Guillebeau
+---
-- James McCullough
+layout: post
-- four_sides
+title: The Art of Non-Conformity by Chris Guillebeau
-- work
+category: articles
-- 2011/03/24
+tags: [work, life]
-- published
+---
 Let me start by saying that this is not a formal book review, but more of a discussion of the book.

 ### Another Harajuku Moment